kirschbombe/learngit/README.md

 The slides are available here: http://dawnchildress.com/learngit/

+We will use the Cloud 9 IDE for our Git work.
+Git is preinstalled on these cloud-based Linux development environments. https://c9.io/
+You will also need a GitHub account.
+You can get one here: https://github.com

 ### Bash commands we'll use
 * `cd` : change directory
 * `cd ..` : move up to the parent directory